ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 The `data_type.py`_ module provides a variety of functions for working with data types.
 A few examples include :func:`ivy.astype` which copies an array to a specified data type, :func:`ivy.broadcast_to` which broadcasts an array to a specified shape, and :func:`ivy.result_type` which returns the dtype that results from applying the type promotion rules to the arguments.

-Many functions in the :mod:`data_type.py` module are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.
+Many functions in the :mod:`data_type.py` module are *convenience* functions, which means that they do not directly modify arrays, as explained in the `Function Types <function_types.rst>`_ section.

 For example, the following are all convenience functions:
 `ivy.can_cast`_, which determines if one data type can be cast to another data type according to type-promotion rules, `ivy.dtype <https://github.com/unifyai/ivy/blob/8482eb3fcadd0721f339a1a55c3f3b9f5c86d8ba/ivy/functional/ivy/data_type.py#L1096>`__, which gets the data type for the input array, `ivy.set_default_dtype`_, which sets the global default data dtype, and `ivy.default_dtype`_, which returns the correct data type to use.